Project Funded by:

 • Proposition 50 - River Parkways Grant Program

 • Los Angeles County - Proposition A Grant

 • Caltrans - Dept. of Transportation - Environmental Enhancement and Mitigation program

 • City of Glendale

-Additionally, landscaped pocket parks with picnic areas and amenities such as drinking fountains, benches, picnic tables, a bicycle rack, and seat walls made of river rocks and boulders will provide an aesthetic and functional setting for family outings.
+There is now a newly enhanced and restored equestrian area, vista points, landscaped pocket parks with picnic areas, and amenities such as drinking fountains, benches, picnic tables, and a bicycle rack.
+Seat walls made of river rocks and boulders provide an aesthetic and functional setting for family outings.

 New ornamental metal gates and perimeter fencing for the project were designed and fabricated by local artist Brett Goldstone; the imagery for the gates was inspired by scenes along this stretch of the river.

 Scene from the river and gate inspired by it

 August 11, 2012

 Volunteers help with the planting efforts during construction.
 Thank you all!!!
 It was a hot day, but we got so much done.